DejavuForensics/TransferLearning/README.md

 ## Project Structure

 - `FeatureExtractor/`: Contains scripts for feature extraction using neural networks
-- `SVM/`: Implementation of SVM with cross-validation
-- `AntivirusDataset/`: Example dataset for demonstration

 ## Features

 - Feature extraction using pre-trained networks from CIFAR-10
 - Training custom CNNs for feature extraction
-- Classification using SVM with cross-validation
+- Classification using lightweight learning machines with cross-validation
 - Results visualization and performance metrics
-- Hybrid approach combining shallow and deep network features

 ## Requirements